TharunAts/Detecting-Pneumonia-disease-by-using-chest-xrays/README.md

 # Instructions
 The project is broken down into multiple steps:

-Load and preprocess the image dataset
+Analyse and preprocess the image dataset
-.Train the image classifier on your dataset
+.Creating an image classifier using dataset
 .Use the trained classifier to predict image content.
 Everything you need to recreate this project is on the jupyter notebook.